lonnen/Processing.py-Eclipse-Launcher/README.markdown

 * Right click on a *.py sketch in your workspace and select Run as... -> Processing.py Sketch
 * Error messages and standard out should be written to your Eclipse console.

-## Whahuh? ##
+## What now? ##

-This plug-in removes the necessity of command line interaction, and of keeping a terminal open.

-Please play with this and [report bugs](http://github.com/Lonnen/Processing.py-Eclipse-Launcher/issues), I will try to patch these in a timely fashion.
+Please play with this and [report bugs](http://github.com/Lonnen/Processing.py-Eclipse-Launcher/issues).
+I will try to patch these in a timely fashion.
 I also accept feature requests, but know that those may linger for a long time without being acted on.